utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ```

 !!!
 Tip “Path match priority”
+	When both fixed path and variable path parameters are declared in API such as the above example, the fixed path API declaration needs to be placed above, so that UtilMeta will first match the `feed` function when matching `/article/feed` request, rather than matching it as a `slug` parameter to the `get_article` function
 ## Query parameters

 Using query parameters to pass in key-value pairs is a very common way to pass parameters, for example, by `GET/article?id=3` getting the article data with ID 3